Small intestine & ampulla

 • Upon bivalving the specimen along the duct, concentric thickening with or without stricturing of the intra-ampullary duct will be seen

-• Small tumor size: average 1.9 cm
+• Small tumor size: average of 1.9 cm

 • Low incidence of lymph node spread

-• Ampullary carcinoma NOS:
+• Ampullary carcinoma, NOS

 • Tumor is grossly centered in the ampulla